pongpat705/todo-list/README.md

                     }
 ##########

-For handler Task using "tasks" instead of {services}.
+For access Task using "tasks" word instead of {services}.

 From now these pattern use for explain services
 ##########